 Not Backwards Compatible

-Although not any different than the PS4, the Xbox One will not be backwards compatible.
+Although not any different than the PS4, the Xbox One will not be backward compatible.
 That means all your awesome Xbox 360 games will now sit and collect dust, unless you keep your 360 just to play them.
 Annoying for some, not a big deal to others, but it definitely hurt some people’s view of the console (and of Sony’s new console as well).

 No TV DVR